GE2025: WP unveils third batch of potential candidates, including senior counsel Harpreet Singh

 Mr Sufyan, who is married, has been a case writer at Meet-the-People sessions in the Kaki Bukit ward of Aljunied GRC since May 2024.

-He is also a member of the party’s policy team and has contributed to analysing bills and assisted with parliamentary work for the Budget 2025 and Committee of Supply debates.

-He has been actively involved in house visits in the Punggol area, the party said.
+He is also a member of the party’s policy team and has contributed to analysing bills and assisted with parliamentary work for the Budget 2025 and Committee of Supply debates, as well as attending house visits in the Punggol area.

+"I strongly believe in the value of having a balanced political system where no one party has an absolute monopoly on talent and ideas," said Mr Sufyan.

+If elected, Mr Sufyan said he hopes to speak up about the issue of affordability and cost of living pressures, which he described as “a crisis of a generation”.

 JASPER KUAN HON WHYE